Con rispetto parlando

 Con rispetto parlando is a 1965 Italian black tragicomedy film written and directed by Marcello Ciorciolini for Turris Film.
-It stars Aroldo Tieri, Scilla Gabel, Renzo Palmer, Giusi Raspani Dandolo and Carlo Giuffré.
+It stars Aroldo Tieri, Scilla Gabel, Renzo Palmer, Giusi Raspani Dandolo and Carlo Giuffrè.

 Plot

 A girl returns to her home town to attend the funeral of the mayor.
-During the proceedings she witnesses how fake the people attending are, using the event for their own political gain.
+During the proceedings she witnesses the insincerity of the attendees, who use the event for their own political gain.
 The funeral turns into an election campaign event.